embedly/embedly-docs/faq.rst

 What is Embedly?
 ^^^^^^^^^^^^^^^^
-Embedly is a solution that automatically converts posted links into embedded media on the fly.
-With its set of APIs, tools, and libraries, you can create unique visual experiences by embedding videos, images, rich media, RSS entries, and article previews.
+Embedly is a set of front-end tools that help web and app developers create better user experiences.
+We believe the best tools are simple, easy to use, and perfectly suited to their task.
+You’ll find that embodied in Embed, Extract, and Display—tools that provide ultra-fast ways to present richer content more effectively.

 For more information, see our introductions
 :doc:`for authors </authors>` or